BlocProtocol/BLOC-wiki/docs/about/Contributing.md

 ## **Connect with developers**

+BLOC’s decentralised, egalitarian approach to cryptocurrency is just the beginning.
+We are constantly looking for entrepreneurs ready to improve the BLOC ecosystem with new services and products.
+These joint efforts are funded by a locked store of pre-mined BLOC coins, which guarantees funding through each project’s final release.

 Got skills ?
 Wants BLOC ?
 What about join us on the BLOC project and bring your own stone so we can build a better structure ?
 Help the project and get rewarded in BLOC.
 Join our [Discord Channel](https://discord.gg/5Buudya) to meet talented developers like you ready to propel BLOC to next level.
 We can't wait to see you !

 ## **About this project**